Ashridge: Hult International Business School

 In 1959 Ashridge College was re-launched to provide management training, and was named Ashridge Business School.
 In 2015, Ashridge Business School operationally merged with Hult International Business School, an American business school with campuses in seven cities around the world.
-As part of the merger, Ashridge Business School changed its name to Ashridge Executive Education.
+As part of the merger, Ashridge Business School changed its name to Ashridge Executive Education, later Hult Ashridge.

 Estate

 Ashridge House

-Prior to his death, the 3rd Duke of Bridgewater had begun to demolish the Medieval Priory buildings in order to build a new country house.
+Prior to his death in the early 1800s, the 3rd Duke of Bridgewater had begun to demolish the Medieval Priory buildings in order to build a new country house.
 His successor, the 7th Earl of Bridgewater commissioned the architect James Wyatt to build his new home, Ashridge House.
 The foundation stone for the new house was laid by the 7th Earl's wife, Charlotte Catherine Anne, Countess of Bridgewater, on 25 October 1808, the 48th anniversary of the accession of George III of Great Britain.
 The ceremony is commemorated by a brass plaque by the main entrance.

 In 1813, part-way through the construction works, Wyatt died unexpectedly, and the building project was completed the following year by his nephew Jeffry Wyatt (later known as Sir Jeffry Wyatville).
 The present house is regarded as one of the finest examples of early Gothic Revival architecture and is now a Grade I listed building.

 Ashridge house was built on the site of the 13th-Century priory building which had been demolished in 1800.
 Some parts of the old priory were incorporated into the house by James Wyatt, including the undercroft of the monastic refectory, featuring two aisles, seven bays and a rib-vaulted ceiling, which he repurposed as a beer cellar below the dining room and drawing room.

 The mansion is built of ashlar faced with Totternhoe stone with a castellated parapet and low-pitched slate roofs.
 It features a variety of casement windows including pointed arch and ogee lights typical of the early Gothic Revival style.
 Before his untimely death, James Wyatt completed the north-facing front entrance and the central block, containing the state apartments and western courtyards.
 Jeffry Wyatt added private apartment blocks at an angle to the main building and an orangery with a turret in 1815–17.
 The main entrance features a projecting porte-cochère and octagonal turrets, added by Jeffry Wyatt c.1814.